karstenw/Cactus-opml-Outliner/README.md

 ## A Warning ##

+Major features one would expect are missing:
++ find/replace
++ cut/copy/paste

 Due to the way how Cactus writes it's documents you might be surprised at what you get after a save.
 For example, the RSS file type writes only RSS 2.0 files even though you opened an atom feed.

 Each file write generates a new file.
 If your HTML file had a doctype of HTML3 or XHTML, after saving it will have the doctype selected in the HTML preferences and an utf-8 encoding.